Product Guide

 Services

-• Appointments -- Booking widget that displays your available booking types.
+• Appointments -- Booking widget showing your available booking types.

 Essentials (pinned)

-The Header and Footer blocks are essential components that are automatically present on every page.
-They cannot be dragged from the palette because they are always pinned to the top and bottom of your page respectively.
-You edit them by clicking on them in the canvas.
+The Header and Footer are always present on every page.
+They can't be dragged from the palette -- edit them by clicking on them in the canvas.

 Drag-and-drop reordering

-Once blocks are on your canvas, you can reorder them at any time.
-Click and hold the drag handle (the grip icon) on any block card, then drag it up or down to a new position.
-A visual indicator shows where the block will land when you release.
-The Header always stays at the top and the Footer always stays at the bottom -- all other blocks can be freely rearranged between them.
+To reorder blocks, click and hold the drag handle (grip icon) on any block card, then drag it up or down.
+The Header always stays at the top and the Footer at the bottom -- all other blocks can be freely rearranged between them.

 Image